Questions and Answers: Federal Contractors and E-Verify (Revised April 2010)

 If you are not currently enrolled in E-Verify and are choosing your hiring sites, during enrollment, you must designate every hiring site at which you will:

 1) Hire new employees, and/or

-If you are already enrolled in E-Verify and your company has been using E Verify at only certain hiring sites, you must now designate all of your company’s hiring sites.
-You must also update your Site Verification page as discussed in the E-Verify User Manual for Federal Contractors.
+If you are already enrolled in E-Verify and your company has been using E Verify at only certain hiring sites, you must now designate all of your company’s hiring sites and update your Site Verification page.

 Is it possible to download and review the FAR tutorial before registering?